 - New York City (September/October)

 - Spokane (October)

 - Portland (January)

 - Seattle (January)

 - San Francisco (March)

 - Silicon Valley (March)

-- Denver (June)
+- Denver (May/June)

 Gonzaga Alumni Mentor Program (GAMP) is a career development and networking resource for students and alumni.
-This award winning program assists you in exploring alternative career fields and in developing a personal network of contacts by matching you with alumni mentors.
-The program has over 2000 participating alumni that represent a broad range of careers, experiences, and geographical locations.
-These mentors are willing to help you clarify academic and career decisions with real-world knowledge and experience.
-By taking part in this program you will gain realistic and current information from these Gonzaga graduates.
-You will also begin to develop the relationships you'll need to help you in the transition from school to the professional world of work.
-This program is intended for all majors and you are encouraged to use these services throughout your college experience.
+This award winning program assists students in exploring alternative career fields and in developing a personal network of contacts by matching them with alumni mentors.
+The program has almost 3000 participating alumni that represent a broad range of careers, experiences, and geographical locations.
+These mentors are willing to help students clarify academic and career decisions with real-world knowledge and experience.
+By taking part in this program students will gain realistic and current information from these Gonzaga graduates.
+They will also begin to develop the relationships they'll need to help in the transition from school to the professional world of work.
+This program is intended for all majors and students are encouraged to use these services throughout their college experience.